 Structural dissociation theory was developed by Van der Hart, Nijenhuis and Steele (2006).

-Essentially, this theory relates to the idea that many of the behaviors that you may feel uncomfortable about, ashamed of, guilty about, or hate are likely to be the behaviors you unconsciously learned as a child to survive in an environment which was hostile, unpredictable, threatening and unsafe.
-In the present, these behaviors are likely to be triggered by any occurrences or events which, even remotely, resemble the events which once threatened your safety (psychological or physical) as a child.
+Essentially, this theory relates to the idea that many of the behaviours that you may feel uncomfortable about, ashamed of, guilty about, or hate are likely to be the behaviours you unconsciously learned as a child to survive in an environment which was hostile, unpredictable, threatening and unsafe.
+In the present, these behaviours are likely to be triggered by any occurrences or events which, even remotely, resemble the events which once threatened your safety (psychological or physical) as a child.

 In other words, the vulnerable, frightened child continues to live within you, trapped in the past, and responding to events now as if they (or, rather, what these events symbolize) were happening then (during your traumatic childhood).

-These behaviors, then, can be seen as adaptations : behaviors that allowed you, as a child, to survive; I repeat : they are the legacy of the child within you that, under extreme circumstances, managed to survive and, as such, should cause neither guilt nor shame.
+These behaviours, then, can be seen as adaptations: behaviours that allowed you, as a child, to survive; I repeat: they are the legacy of the child within you that, under extreme circumstances, managed to survive and, as such, should cause neither guilt nor shame.
 THE BEHAVIORS WERE ESSENTIAL AS A MEANS OF PSYCHOLOGICAL SELF-PROTECTION.

 Structural Dissociation Theory In Terms Of Neurobiology :

 In terms of neurobiology (the physical/biological workings of the brain), the theory states that when events occur that we find threatening (on either a conscious or unconscious level) because they trigger implicit memories of our traumatic childhood the right half (hemisphere) of the brain and the left half (hemisphere) of the brain become disconnected to a degree that they no longer communicate with one another in an effective manner.